The Strokes: Is This It (2001–2002)

 After the release of Is This It, the band toured around the world—including Japan, Australia, New Zealand, Europe, and North America (the band opened for the Rolling Stones on numerous occasions during the North American leg of their tour).
 The self-made mini-documentary "In Transit" was filmed during the summer tour of Europe.
 In August 2002, the band headlined the UK's Carling Weekend festivals for the second time, subsequently playing at New York's Radio City Music Hall on a bill with the White Stripes.
-Jack White joined the Strokes on stage to perform the guitar solo on "New York City Cops".
+Jack White joined The Strokes on stage to perform the guitar solo on "New York City Cops".
 During that period, the band also appeared as musical guests on numerous late-night talk shows.
 Is This It yielded several singles and music videos, all of which were directed by Roman Coppola.

 Is This It has had an enduring impact on fans and critics alike.
 In 2009, NME named Is This It as the Greatest Album of the Decade (2000s).
 The album placed second on a similar list compiled by Rolling Stone (the same issue featured a list of the '100 Best Songs of the 00s', featuring "Hard to Explain" and "Last Nite" at Nos.
 59 and 16, respectively).
-In January 2011, Rolling Stone conducted a survey among their Facebook fans to determine the top ten debut albums of all time.
+In January 2011, Rolling Stone surveyed their Facebook fans to determine the top ten debut albums of all time.
 Is This It came in at number ten and was also the most recent behind Pearl Jam's 1991 debut.